morarupasukaru/devdocs/frontend/Angular.md

   * [whenStable()](https://angular.io/guide/testing-components-scenarios#whenstable) is used to wait that all asynchronous code are finished
   * [fakeAsync](https://angular.io/guide/testing-components-scenarios#async-test-with-fakeasync) and tick methods are an alternative to async
   * [tick](https://angular.io/guide/testing-components-scenarios#the-tick-function) method is then used to say "finish all asynchronous tasks"
+* libs
+  * [ng-mocks](https://github.com/help-me-mom/ng-mocks) as alternative to spy
+  * [shallow-render](https://github.com/getsaf/shallow-render) as alternative to Angular testing with shallow rendering and easy mocking
 * course: [Angular Testing Masterclass](https://www.udemy.com/course/angular-testing-course/) : nice course containing helpfull explanation about asynchronous testing

 [*Go to top*](#Angular)